Bilateral Endoprosthetic Surgery of Hip and Knee

 - subjektiv schneller „vergessen“, dass sie Prothesen tragen

-Precisely this point is relevant for AI-supported health assessments: functional equivalence of both sides.
+This very point is relevant for AI‑driven health assessments: functional equivalence of both sides.

 Scientific consensus today: differentiated instead of dogmatic